medusajs/medusa/docs/content/modules/multiwarehouse/stock-location-module.md

 When the Medusa's Stock Location module is used with the Medusa backend, the ID that is associated with the attributes mentioned above is from the `StockLocation` module.

 The Medusa backend also orchestrates between different modules.
-The [Inventory Module](./inventory-module.md) contains the following attributes to handle associations between its entities and a stock location:
+The [Inventory Module](./inventory-module.md)'s entities contain the following attributes to handle associations between them and a stock location:

 - `InventoryLevel`: This entity is used to indicate the stocked quantity of an inventory item in a stock location.
 As explained in the [Inventory Module documentation](./inventory-module.md#inventorylevel), the `InventoryLevel` entity has an attribute `location_id`.
 - `ReservationItem`: This entity is used to indicate the reserved quantity of an inventory item in a stock location.
 As explained in the [Inventory Module documentation](./inventory-module.md#reservationitem), the `ReservationItem` entity has an attribute `location_id`.